 Now that this post has been aired out for a few days, I want to address some of the disagreements and misunderstandings (and frankly, misreadings) that I’ve seen in response.

 First, I am in no way denigrating monasticism, including its eremetical type.
 I am very much in favor of monasticism.
-I take an annual retreat at a monastery every year, and I visit monasteries multiple times throughout the year.
+I take a retreat at a monastery every year, and I visit monasteries multiple times throughout the year.
 I have directed friends toward monasticism (including one who has been happily a monk for a good many years now) and rejoiced when I learned friends made it there on their own.
 All three of my sons have saints in their names who were monastics and even hermits.
 I pray for the proliferation of monasteries in the United States and elsewhere.
 I support them with my words, my time and my money.
 Let me be emphatic: I am very pro-monasticism.

 I also believe profoundly in the evangelistic value of monastics, including hermits — not just for their prayers but also in the many cases of such people “going” and “preaching” (two of the stipulations in the Great Commission).
 I can think of many sainted ones who did just that — Columba of Iona, Aidan of Lindisfarne, Cosmas of Aetolia, Raphael of Brooklyn, Cyril and Methodius, etc. The list goes on.
 Both “staying and praying” and “going and preaching” are effective evangelistic tools for monastics to be using.